AdobeDocs/workfront.en/help/quicksilver/wf-api/doc-wbhks-api/docu-webhook-api.md

 Tests the following endpoints: Token Endpoint URL

 1. Provision a the Document Webhook service for a user
-1. Invalidate the user’s access token by either 1 )waiting for it to timeout, or 2) invalidating it manually in&nbsp;the external system.
+1. Invalidate the user's access token by either 1 )waiting for it to timeout, or 2) invalidating it manually in&nbsp;the external system.
 1. Refresh the access token in Workfront.
 You can do this, for example, by linking a document into Workfront.
 You will know that the access token refreshed successfully if you were able to navigate to and link a document.

 >[!NOTE]
 >
->Currently, the Send To... isn’t available for linked documents.
+>Currently, the Send To... isn't available for linked documents.
 This will be added by Workfront.
 You can test the /download endpoint by hitting the endpoint manually using a REST client, such as Postman.
 Alternatively, the /download endpoint can be tested by generating a digital proof.
 To enable, digital proofing please contact Workfront.

 ## Versions